Analysis: Why ex-coach Jody Wynn isn’t to blame for all of Husky women’s team’s struggles

 On the men’s side, UW coach Mike Hopkins, who was hired a month before Wynn, lost seldom-used reserve Matthew Atewe while retaining the top returners who led the Huskies to a 20-12 record in 2017-18 and 26-8 mark in 2018-19 before the team’s recent two-year downturn.

-To be sure, Wynn’s 38-75 record and .336 winning percentage – the lowest in UW history – are the main reasons why she’s no employed at Washington.
+To be sure, Wynn’s 38-75 record and .336 winning percentage – the lowest in UW history – are the main reasons she’s no employed at Washington.

 However, losing McDonald was the first of several off-court missteps for the former UW coach who sometimes didn’t fully embrace the program’s rich history.